ZadeTheExplorer/Electronic-Billboard/README.md

 ## Getting Started

-Clone or download the respository.
+Clone or download the repository.

 ### Running the application